-Luderstand that, as an observer for clinical education purposes, I may see or hear confidential information (such as, but not limited education purposes, I may see or hear confidential information (such as, but not limited to: medical information, medical history, radio-logical reports, daily treatment information, etc.) about a patient, verbal discussions about patient care, and electronic communications that include confidential patient information.
+Iundersta and that, as an observer for clinical education purposes, I may see or hear confidential information (such as, but not limited o: medical information, medical history, radio-logical reports, daily treatment information, etc.) about a patient, verbal discussions about patient care, and electronic communications that include confidential patient information.
+Student's Name (Please Print) Student's Signature Date